 We believe that the command to give the gospel to the world is clear and unmistakable; and that this commission is the responsibility of all believers.

 Matt.
 28:18-20; Mark 16:15; John 20:21; Acts 1:8; Rom.
 10:13-15.

 We believe that Scriptural giving is one of the fundamentals of the faith.
 We believe that proportionate giving is a distinct and positive command in the Scriptures and pledge ourselves to a systematic contribution for the support of the Church of such a portion of our income as we believe God requires of us according to the principle laid down in I Corinthians 16:1,2.

 I Cor.
 16:1,2; 11 Cor.
 8;1-16; Malachi 3:8-11.

 XXI.
-SEPERATION FROM ALL FORMS OF APOSTACY AND FALSE GOSPELS
+SEPARATION FROM ALL FORMS OF APOSTASY AND FALSE GOSPELS

 We believe that modernism, liberalism, "social gospel", and any other gospel other than the Gospel of our Lord Jesus Christ, are not of God, but are of antichrist; and that we as believers should have no fellowship with such unfruitful works of darkness, and that we are called upon to separate from all alliances, churches, groups, organizations, and individuals that sanction such doctrines.